ezsystems/ezpublish-legacy/doc/features/4.1/webdav_readme.txt

 Konqueror
 ---------

 Partially supported.
-Uploading files does not work, due to an apparent issue in Konqueror (upload a new file will not work, but uploading a file which already exists will overwrite the existing file).
-Creating directories works.
-This is being investigated and a fix will be provided soon if possible.
+Creating directories works, but uploading files does not work in Konqueror 3.5.8 and up.
+See http://bugs.kde.org/show_bug.cgi?id=166081 for more details.
+This is a Konqueror bug.
+Use a version prior to 3.5.8 in order to not experience this bug.

 Create a connection